kubernetes/dashboard/docs/devel/code-conventions.md

 # Code conventions

-The document describes the proper way to introduce new code to the Kubernetes Dashboard.
+The document describes the proper way of introducing new code to the Kubernetes Dashboard.

 ## Backend